 We all know that personal healthcare costs increase as you age.
-People start to have more health issues as they get older and costs for insurance, prescriptions, etc. continue to increase.
+People start to have more health issues, and costs for treatment, prescriptions, and care continue to rise.

-Sourcing parts for aging equipment can be a challenge for some because the costs to keep the equipment viable continues to go up.
-Remi can help you leverage your service dollars.
+Sourcing parts for aging equipment can be a challenge for some because the costs to keep the equipment viable continues to rise.
+Remi can help you leverage your service dollars and use valuable data collected through each service event, offering solutions that ensure your maintenance department stays financially efficient..

-This blog explores the life cycle of aging equipment and discusses what influences the price for service.
+This blog explores the life cycle of aging equipment and highlights key influences on service pricing and equipment maintenance.

 First, let’s define the terms associated with the useful life of equipment: